evereverland/2019/everlandings/theo-armour/barbara-allison-armour/README.md

 Also

 * She outlived most of her children
-* One son, George, went to Andover.
+* One son, George, went to Andover School in Massachusetts.
 Another son, Allison, went to the Harvard School in Chicago
 * Her house on Lake Shore Drive was designed by her son-in-law Francis Whitehouse

 ## A collection of note

-Barbara and her husband George the positive outcomes of a rags to riches story.
-Fifteen years after her first arrival in minor town in the American midwest, she had her potrait painted in London by a renowned portraitist - Sit Lawrence Alma Tadema.
-Thirty years later she sits for Anders Zorn.
+Barbara and her husband George are the positive outcomes of a rags to riches story.
+Just fifteen years after her first arrival in small town in the American midwest, Waukegan IL, she had her portrait painted in London by a renowned portraitist - Sir Lawrence Alma Tadema.
+Thirty years later she sat for the Swedish artist, Anders Zorn.
 She commissions a portrait painted by C PA Healy and a bas-relief by an unknown sculptor of one of her sons.

-It would be nice if these works can stay together.
+It would be nice if the works listed on this page could stay together as a collection.

-Given that George was the first president of the Art Institute, it makes sense that the Institute should receive the works as a collection.
+Given that George was the first president of the Chicago Art Institute, it makes sense that the Institute should receive the works as a collection.

 ***